 - Johnson Matthey.
 They offer graduate schemes in precious metals products ( 3 year global rotational programme) , technology centre, emission control technologies, davy process tecnologies and process technologies.
 They also offer a graduate science role (2 years) within process technologies.
 You require either an engineering, materials sccience or chemistry degree to apply for any of the roles.

 - Keller.
 They are the world’s largest independent ground engineering specialist.
 With offices in over 30 countries they employ over 6,000 staff.
 Their graduate programme lasts two years and takes participants through the various divisions and functional departments of Keller, giving both practical experience and training appropriate to the role.
+You will qualify as a civil or geotechnical engineer.
 During the programme you will work in a range of disciplines across Keller and its operating divisions.
 Your role will combine relevant training with lots of real hands-on site experience, with responsibility at an early stage in your career.
 You will also gain exposure to support services, i.e. work winning, risk management, Health & Safety, Finance and HR.
 Additionally, Keller offer a 3-4 year ICE approved Training Scheme for Graduate Engineers, with appropriate qualifications, to enable them to fulfill the requirements of the Institution of Civil Engineers to become Chartered Members of the Institute (CEng MICE).

 Lloyds Register.
 They offer 2 graduate schemes: energy and marine.
 The later scheme is a four-year training programme to become a marine surveyor.
 The first 2 years of the scheme will include: shipyard experience, technical & soft skills training, outport office placements, a practical engineering course, a London office placement and time at sea.
 The following two years will see you working in one of the global locations.
 The energy graduate scheme is also a four-year training programme to develop you into a engineer or surveyor.
 In the first 2 years the scheme will include an industrial experience, technical & soft skills training and regional office placements.
 In the final two years you will be working in a UK location.